demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/DaJadeNinja-ChocoQuota/README.md

 **Update History**

+1.0.6 - Fixed a console error that broke the mod

 1.0.5 - Added config option to disable quota entirely Added config option to enable quota rollover
 Added config option to put a cap on the max quota size